adriayc/nodejs_projects_course-js/README.md

 ### Ethereal Email
 [Ethereal](https://ethereal.email/) is a fake SMTP service, mostly aimed at Nodemailer and EmailEngine users (but not limited to).

+## Stripe
+[Stripe](https://stripe.com/) powers online and in-person payment processing and financial solutions for businesses of all sizes.
+Accept payments, send payouts, and automate financial processes with a suite of APIs and no-code tools.